Instance complexity of Boolean functions: Preliminaries

 We define another complexity measure that has been studied in the past: \emph{minimum certificate complexity}.
 This is the minimum co-dimension of an affine subcube on which the underlying function is a constant. \begin{definition} For a Boolean function $f : \zone^n \to \zone$, define the \emph{minimum certificate complexity} of $f$, denoted $\Cmin(f)$, to be

 \end{definition} The interested reader may refer to the survey~\cite{BW02} for an introduction to query complexity and related measures of Boolean functions.

-Grossman, Komargodski and Naor~\cite{GKN20} introduced the measure of \emph{instance complexity} of a Boolean function.
+\cite{GKN20} introduced the measure of \emph{instance complexity} of a Boolean function.
 Although they do not frame it as below, we find the form below convenient as it cleanly captures a complexity measure.

 \begin{definition} For a Boolean function $f : \zone^n \to \zone$, an input $x \in \zone$ and a decision tree $\T$ that computes $f$, define the \emph{instance complexity of $f$ at input $x$ w.r.t.~$\T$}, which we denote by $\IC(f, x, \T)$, to be